2021 Results click here

 Dogs: Please keep all dogs on a leash and preferably at your rig.
 Please pick up all waste after your dog.

 Trash: Please pick up all of your trash (and any that you see) If we can keep the trash pick up to a minimum, then we can avoid raising the grounds fee.
+There are several trash cans located all around the property for your convenience.

 We are asking that everyone abides by basic Barrel Racing Rules.
 Good sportsmanship and conduct are required.
 Absolutely no abuse to any animal will be tolerated.
 Boots are required for all contestants.
 Helmets mandatory for the youth under 10.
 Watch your children.
 No child is to be unattended at any time.
 No riding double or in halters.